pypy/pypy/pypy/doc/interpreter.rst

 Code objects are a nicely preprocessed, structured representation of source code, and their main content is *bytecode*.
-We use the same compact bytecode format as CPython 2.4.
+We use the same compact bytecode format as CPython 2.7, with minor differences in the bytecode set.
 Our bytecode compiler is implemented as a chain of flexible passes (tokenizer, lexer, parser, abstract syntax tree builder, bytecode generator).
 The latter passes are based on the ``compiler`` package from the standard library of